 Mamani v.
 Sanchez de Lozada and Sanchez Berzain

-In September 2007, with the assistance of the International Human Rights Clinic and others, Bolivian plaintiffs initiated an Alien Tort Statute (ATS) and Torture Victim Protection Act suit against former Bolivian President Gonzalo Sánchez de Lozada and former Minister of Defense José Carlos Sánchez Berzaín.
+In September 2007, with the assistance of the International Human Rights Clinic and others, Bolivian plaintiffs initiated an Alien Tort Statute (ATS) and Torture Victim Protection Act (TVPA) suit against former Bolivian President Gonzalo Sánchez de Lozada and former Minister of Defense José Carlos Sánchez Berzaín.
 The case, Mamani et al. v.
 Sánchez de Lozada and Sánchez Berzaín, alleges that the Defendants planned and carried out attacks on civilians that left dozens dead and hundreds injured in 2003 as part of a government effort to suppress opposition to a controversial economic policy.
-The Washington Post called it the most significant ATS lawsuit against a former head of state since the case against Ferdinand Marcos.

 The complaint seeks damages against the Defendants for their involvement in the extrajudicial killings and crimes against humanity.
 Since the case was originally filed, seven former high-ranking Bolivian officials and military leaders have been convicted for their participation in the violence of 2003.
 Sánchez de Lozada and Sánchez Berzaín, however, have found a safe harbor from justice in the United States for nearly a decade.